 - dried fruits such as prunes, figs, and raisins

 - raw fruits and vegetables

 - nuts and seeds

 - spicy foods

-Eating small meals more frequently can also help avoid gas and pressure from an empty stomach.
+Eating small meals more frequently can also help prevent gas and pressure from an empty stomach.

-While ulcerative colitis surgery is a significant life change,
+While ulcerative colitis surgery leads to a significant life change,

-Deciding upon the type of surgery and when to have it can be difficult, but a doctor can discuss all the options.
+Deciding on the type of surgery and when to have it can be difficult, but a doctor can discuss all the options.

-In addition, support groups and forums for people with ulcerative colitis can be helpful, not only for deciding about surgery but also for receiving ongoing emotional support.
+In addition, support groups and forums for people with ulcerative colitis can be helpful, not only for decisions about surgery but also for ongoing emotional support.